It's often sold as a simple fix: let doctors cross state lines and access will follow. In employer health plans, it doesn't work that cleanly.

 - Financial portability: the claim pays at the intended cost share (often $0) without manual rework.

-Many solutions focus heavily on the first item and assume the rest will follow.
+Most solutions focus on the first item and assume the rest will follow.
 For employer-sponsored plans, that assumption is where the trouble starts.

 Remote work changed the rules: location is now a runtime variable

 In the old benefits world, location was mostly static.
-Your eligibility file had an address, and most care happened near that address.
-Telehealth broke that model.
+Your eligibility file had an address, care happened near it.
+Telehealth broke that.

-Today, a member might live in State A, work in State B, and take a visit from a hotel in State C. Eligibility data may still say State A, but licensure requirements often hinge on State C-where the member is physically located during the encounter.
+Today, a member might live in State A, work in State B, and take a visit from a hotel in State C. Eligibility data says State A, but licensure hinges on State C—where the member is physically located during the encounter.

-This is the part that rarely gets discussed: portability is not just a licensing problem.
-It’s a real-time verification and audit problem, and most benefits stacks weren’t designed to treat “state-of-service” as a moment-by-moment control point.
+This is the part nobody talks about: portability isn't just a licensing problem.
+It's a real-time verification and audit problem, and most benefits stacks weren't built to treat "state-of-service" as a moment-by-moment control point.

 The overlooked risk: plan operations, not just medical board rules

-Yes, state boards regulate licensure.
-But for employers, the bigger exposure often shows up as plan governance and member experience issues.
+State boards regulate licensure, yes.
+But for employers, the bigger exposure shows up as plan governance and member experience issues.

 Where employers feel the impact

-- Plan promise risk: “$0 copay telehealth anywhere” is a great headline until it fails for traveling employees and turns into bills and complaints.
+- Plan promise risk: "$0 copay telehealth anywhere" sounds great until traveling employees hit a denial.

 - Inconsistent administration: the same service can pay differently depending on location capture, vendor routing, and network configuration.

-- Documentation sprawl: proving compliance can expand what gets captured and stored across multiple telehealth carve-outs, raising operational and privacy management complexity.
+- Documentation sprawl: proving compliance expands what gets captured and stored across multiple telehealth carve-outs, raising privacy and operational complexity.

-The takeaway is simple: if portability isn’t administered consistently, it becomes a reliability problem-and reliability is what drives adoption.
+If portability isn't administered consistently, it becomes a reliability problem—and reliability drives adoption.

 The economic leak most people miss: “shadow utilization”